fdeblasio/pokeemerald-expansion/notes.md

     - Any Pokémon that learns a horn move (Horn Attack, Megahorn, Smart Strike, etc), can learn them all?
     - Any Poison/Steel/Water type that learns Poison Tail/Iron Tail/Aqua Tail should learn its corresponding type's move?
     - Any Psychic/Steel type that learns Headbutt should learn Zen Headbutt/Iron Head?
+    - Any Flying/Steel type that learns Wing Attack/Steel Wing should learn the other
 - Possible Move Updates:
     - Infestation: 20->35
     - Poison Sting: 20->40